stevencohn/WindowsPowerShell/readme.md

 #### `Edit-PSProfile`
 Run VSCode with ~Documents\WindowsPowerShell as root folder.
 Aliased to `ep`

+#### `Enable-PersonalOneDrive`
+Enable Personal OneDrive sync when both Business and Personal accounts are registered on the local machine.
+Will indicate when either is account not available.

 #### `Enable-TrustedRemoting`
 Enable PowerShell remoting and trusted hosts for the current machine, typically run on a VM that will be used for automated tasks such as CI/CD.